Research Guide for Africa and the African Diaspora

 This is a guide to resources on Africa and the African Diaspora available to you at Augustana.
 It can help you get started on Africa-related research papers you write for the Africana Studies program.

-If you need help using any of the resources listed here, please visit the reference desk on the 2nd floor of the library, or call the reference desk at 309-794-7206), email (email@example.com), or the yellow "Ask a Question" box on every library webpage.
+If you need help using any of the resources listed here, please visit the reference desk on the 2nd floor of the library, or get in touch via phone (309-794-7206), email (email@example.com), or the yellow "Ask a Question" box on every library webpage.

 Use reference resources to find background information before you begin your research in earnest.
 Not only will a reference article bring you up-to-speed on an unfamiliar topic, but many include bibliographies as well, which can give you a great place to start locating sources.

 Books on African history are in the DT section of the reference collection.
 Because Africana Studies encompasses so many different disciplines, you will find books relevant to Africa in many other areas as well.
 Use the blue Library of Congress handout (copies are at the reference desk) to identify which section might be relevant to your particular topic.

 Here are two electronic reference resources you may find useful: